-Attributes are used to define data associated to any of the following: the properties of a visitor, the characteristics of a visitor's session, and any event data collected in real-time.
-Common examples of Attributes include Email Address, Member ID, Product Category, Date of Last Visit, and Active Browser to name a few.
-Attributes are the foundation of your implementation, helping you to understand your customers' behavior and interaction with your brand.
+Attributes are the foundation of your implementation and are used to help you understand your customers' behavior and interaction with your brand.
+In TiQ, attributes are used to define data associated to the properties of a visitor, the characteristics of a visitor's session, and any event data collected in real-time.
+Common examples of attributes include Email Address, Member ID, Product Category, Date of Last Visit, and Active Browser.

 The following data types are supported: